Startup Relief for Entrepreneurs (SURE) - IT15

 - Use the amounts invested:

-- for the creation and maintenance of employment and for the benefit of a qualifying new venture in the carrying out of relevant trading activities, and the creation and maintenance of employment. or
+- for the creation and maintenance of employment and for the benefit of a qualifying new venture in the carrying out of relevant trading activities. or

 - in the case of a company that has not commenced to carry on relevant trading activities, on research and development activities.